Cenay/TRFA-Doco/ActiveCampaign/import-from-infusionsoft.md

        * https://www.convertcsv.com/csv-to-sql.htm and pull in table
    * From two queries (those that exist in AC and those that don't), create two CSVs
    * Import those that don't exist immediately.
    * Import those that do exist to another table for later processing

+>This process is being revised.
+More information when that's done.

+## Tool Created
+To help pull in all the records, clean the data, format and remove extraneous content, I created an app to run locally called processcsv (/www/processcsv/).
+Accepts a CSV, allows a field mapping from CSV column headers to database headers, and then pulls in the data, formatting and cleaning on the way.